Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 UMass Stats and Trends

-- In UMass' six games this year, it has three wins against the spread.

-- This season, the Minutemen have just one ATS win in three games as an underdog of 35 points or more.
+- The Minutemen have covered the spread once this year when underdogs by 35 points or more (in three chances).

-- UMass' games this year have eclipsed the over/under three times in six opportunities (50%).
+- UMass' games this season have eclipsed the over/under three times in six opportunities (50%).

 - This year the Minutemen have turned the ball over 10 times, four more than the Seminoles' takeaways (6).